'House of Z' Film Documents Designer Zac Posen's Business Teetering on the Edge

 Zac’s sister had told the filmmaker not to forget that "our family is part of Zac’s journey."
 Here his mother and sister — who had nurtured his entire career from the startup days, managed the business and even helped to negotiate an investment from Sean “Puffy” Combs and his business partner Ron Burkle — had been cast aside.
 The drama highlights how difficult the fashion industry can be, especially when family is involved.

 For Posen, the dilemma was whether to hand over his life story, and that of his family, to a journalist when he wasn’t sure what story she wanted to tell.
-But with a little prodding from Talley, he told the audience that it all worked out for the best.
+But with a little prodding from Talley, it all worked out for the best.

-“They’re very happy with it,” he said of his family’s reaction, with his mother and sister along with artist father Stephen there in the audience.
+“They’re very happy with it,” he said of his family’s reaction, with his mother and sister along with artist father Stephen in the audience at the panel discussion.
 “I think if you’re going to make a movie today, especially about the creative process, then you‘ve got to tell an honest story.
 I wouldn’t have been interested in putting myself into a puff piece.”

-It went deeper than that, Posen said during a follow-up interview the next day.
+It went deeper than that, Posen said during a recent interview.
 The making of the film was a healing process for a wounded family relationship that definitely needed acknowledgement and repair.
 “That’s something that I value, and thank Sandy for the rest of my life beyond my career in fashion, beyond the documentary,” he said.

 The centerpiece of the film is Posen’s fall 2014 runway show, when he pulled back from the fantastical New York and Paris shows of seasons past to a tightly edited 25 looks, unveiled before a select audience in his own atelier.
 Along with the will-it-or-won’t-it-make-it to-the-runway suspense of crafting one particularly intricately constructed gown with an enormous paneled skirt, it highlights Posen’s craftsmanship and devotion to his atelier.